Folium Systems

 • Draft customer responses

-• Summarize internal notes
+• Summarize approved company notes

 • Find relevant policy or product detail